Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8D

 Memory Aid

-Real-World Application
+Real-World Example

 You're sending a message in ASCII: 'Hello World'.
 You can transmit both uppercase 'H' and 'W' and lowercase letters directly without any shift codes.
 With Baudot, you'd need to send shift codes to switch between letters and figures, and you typically only have one case.
 ASCII's ability to handle both cases makes it more convenient.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-ASCII, Uppercase and lowercase, Data communications, Character encoding
+ASCII Uppercase and lowercase Data communications Character encoding

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8D topic.